CAMES-Engineering/CAMES-Engineering.github.io/content/posts/logickeyboard.md

 Right now we have designed two different keyboards.
 A Logic Keyboard which is a regular stationary keyboard, and a Cherry Keyboard which is slightly smaller and will be easier to take with you on the go.

-The Cherry Keyboard can be found via this link.
+The Cherry Keyboard can be found via this link [Cherry keyboard](https://cames-engineering.github.io/posts/cherrykeyboard/).

 {{< figure src="/img/logickeyboard/Logic1.jpg" title=" " >}}
 {{< figure src="/img/logickeyboard/Logic2.jpg" title=" " >}}
 {{< figure src="/img/logickeyboard/Logic3.png" title=" " >}}